 SEQUESTRATING IGBO MONEY IN AMERICA FOR WHAT PURPOSES?

 Igbos love titles, degrees, and wooden plaques.
 Igbos have more fake Kings, fake Chiefs, fake Doctors, and fake Professors per capita than any other indigenous people in the world.
 Igbos in America are the most fragmented of all the immigrant groups in America.
 Why?
-Heading a mushroom Igbo provincial organization is considered an epitome of your civic attainment.
-You are addressed as “Presido” at public functions and such is the fierce competition to head one of these organizations that you will think that a Nobel Prize comes with it.
+If you head a mushroom Igbo provincial organization, it is quite an achievement, an epitome of your civic attainment.
+People call you “Presido” at public functions, and such is the fierce competition to head one of these organizations that you will think that a Nobel Prize comes with it.

 Individuals who lose in the rat race to head any of these organizations will allege an imaginary injustice being perpetrated by the present organization.
-The obvious remedy is the formation of another mushroom organization where the loser is founder and president.
-The title founder is highly coveted.
-Ludicrously, one day there will be a founding president of “Organization of Igbos Who Eat Breakfast Everyday.”
+The obvious remedy is that the loser ends up creating another mushroom organization and becomes its founder and president.
+The title “founder” is highly coveted.
+Ludicrously, one day there will be a founding president of “Organization of Igbos Who Eat Breakfast Every day.”
 Consequently, if you find one Igbo Organization in any jurisdiction in America, there must be many others.
-Some jurisdictions such as Houston Texas may have as many as 200 distinct Igbo organizations.
+Some jurisdictions, such as Houston, Texas, may have as many as 200 distinct Igbo organizations.

 Igbos with disposable incomes are better off donating to existing charities in Nigeria, giving to relatives in Nigeria, starting their own charities, or donating to American charities.
-Your money earning 0 – 2 percent in your associations’ bank accounts is an irresponsible fiduciary policy.
-The applause, plaques, and honor at Igbo public events that herald your donation, end at the event.
+Your money earning between zero and two percent (0% – 2% in your associations’ bank accounts is an irresponsible fiduciary policy.
+The applause, plaques, and honor at Igbo public events that herald your donation end at the event.
 You are just another Igbo mumu and mugu who is being used by his own people.
 Your wooden plaque may find better use as firewood to prevent more deforestation.

 These organizations should exist as a social escape vent for the frustrations of life in America and not as fundraising vehicles.
 Recognition by your myopic, sycophantic, and fraudulent peers at public fund-raising events does not enhance your standing in the larger American society.